Wellington Airport: 1959–present

 The current airport was officially reopened on 25 October 1959.
-The original length of the runway was 1630 m, and it was extended to 1936 m in the early 1970s, to handle Douglas DC-8s.
+The original length of the runway was 1630 m, but it was extended in the early 1970s to handle Douglas DC-8s.

 In 1991, the airport released plans to widen the taxiway to CAA Code D & E specifications and acquire extra space, which were abandoned after protests from local residents.
 The plan involved the removal of the nearby Miramar Golf Course and a large number of residential and commercial properties.
-The Airport purchased land from the Miramar Golf Course in 1994 for car park space.
+The airport purchased land from the Miramar Golf Course in 1994 for car park space.

 As recently as 1992, several alternate sites for Wellington Airport were considered – Te Horo, Paraparaumu, Mana Island, Ohariu Valley, Horokiwi, Wairarapa and Pencarrow – but a decision was made to upgrade the existing site at Rongotai.
 A major new domestic terminal was completed in 1999 and integrated with the international terminal, which had been built in 1977.
 A 90 m safety zone at the south end of the runway was constructed during 2006 in order to comply with ICAO safety regulations, while a similar zone was also put in place at the runway's north end.

 In April 2006, Air New Zealand and Qantas announced that they proposed to enter into a codeshare agreement, arguing that it would be necessary in order to reduce empty seats and financial losses on trans-Tasman routes.
 The airport counter-argued that the codeshare would stifle competition and passenger growth on Wellington's international flights, pointing to what it saw as a market duopoly dominated by Air New Zealand and Qantas.
 The codeshare was abandoned by the two airlines after it was rejected in a draft ruling by the Australian Competition & Consumer Commission in November 2006.